-Are you trying to find a few new ways to save money?
+Are you wondering how to save money each month?
 From time to time, we all need to step back and consider how we can save money on our everyday expenses.
 It’s so easy to let little items creep in and start to take over our budget.
-Take a look at these money saving tips and see where you can start saving today.
+Take a look at these money saving tips and see how you can save money each month, too.

 - Always shop with a grocery list.
 If you don’t have a grocery list, you will add too many extra items to your cart and spend too much.